 During the COVID-19 outbreak, two types of Chinese organizations within traditional industries demonstrated strong business model resilience:

 The aforementioned Hangzhou Intime Department Store belongs to the first type, while XCMG, a Chinese heavy machinery manufacturing company, is an example of the second type.
 XCMG has been taking incremental steps toward automation, which enables one employee to operate up to 10 machines simultaneously.
 Their work resumption rate was over 90% on 22 February, nearly two times higher than the national average.XCMG has proven how automation can play a key role in increasing business model resilience against external, disruptive events like the COVID-19 outbreak.
-There are more examples from traditional industries other than retail and manufacturing, including entertainment, finance, healthcare and utilities (see Table 1).
+There are more examples from traditional industries other than retail and manufacturing, including entertainment, financial services, healthcare and utilities (see Table 1).

 These examples prove that it is crucial for companies to leverage digital giants and automation to develop their business model resilience during the COVID-19 crisis.